 The airport operates under an individual NPDES Permit WA0024651 issued to the Port of Seattle by the Department of Ecology.
-All tenant activities are covered under the Airport's Stormwater Pollution Prevention Plan (STIA SWPPP).
-STIA's SWPPP identifies required and recommended BMPs to be implemented as appropriate for each tenant activity.
+All tenant activities are covered under the Airport's Stormwater Pollution Prevention Plan (SWPPP).
+SEA's SWPPP identifies required and recommended Best Management Practices (BMPs) to be implemented as appropriate for each tenant activity.
 Because airport tenant activities vary, each tenant is required to have a Water Pollution Control Plan (WPCP) that outlines BMPs specific to the tenants operations at the airport.
 The WPCP serves as the tenant's version of the SWPPP.
 Port Environmental Staff conduct comprehensive inspections of tenant facilities to determine tenant compliance with permit requirements based on implementation of the WPCP.

 Airport Storm Drainage Systems

-Stormwater drainage at STIA is separated into two different collection system, the Industrial Wastewater System (IWS) and the Storm Drainage System (SDS).
+Stormwater drainage at SEA is separated into two different collection system, the Industrial Wastewater System (IWS) and the Storm Drainage System (SDS).

 Industrial Wastewater Treatment Plant